NikolasEnt/Vehicle-Detection-and-Tracking/README.md

 # Vehicle-Detection-and-Tracking
 ### Udacity Self-Driving Car Engineer Nanodegree.
 Project: Vehicle Detection and Tracking

 This Project is the fifth task of the Udacity Self-Driving Car Nanodegree program.
-The main goal of the project is to  a software pipeline to identify vehicles in a video from a front-facing camera on a car.
+The main goal of the project is to create a software pipeline to identify vehicles in a video from a front-facing camera on a car.
 Additionally, an [Advanced Lane Line](https://github.com/NikolasEnt/Advanced-Lane-Lines) finding algorithm was added from the fourth task of the Nanodegree program.

 ![Title .gif animation](readme_img/title.gif)